discretize/discretize-guides/builds/revenant/hybrid-renegade/index.md

 **Sword Skills**

 - <Skill name="Preparation Thrust"/> - The autoattack chain cleaves and provides <Condition name="Vulnerability"/> on the two first attacks.
 The third attack creates an exploding rift on upto three targets, with each explosion hitting three targets.
 Potentially hitting nine times.
 - <Skill name="Chilling Isolation"/> - High damage skill with low cooldown and energy cost, also provides <Condition name="Chilled"/>.
+The second attack deals increased damage to isolated enemies.
 - <Skill name="Unrelenting Assault"/> - A two second evade that also provides <Boon name="Might"/> to oneself.
 - <Skill name="Shackling Wave"/> - High damage skill, however should be used in key moments due to the energy cost, cooldown, and application of <Condition name="Vulnerability"/>.
 - <Skill name="Death strike"/> - Shadowsteps to target, grants two hits with decent damage.
 Should be used in key moments, unless energy and timing allows it to be used for damage.